8 Tips for Mixing Rap and Hip-Hop

 Another common problem with mixing hip-hop vocals is adding too much reverb.
 Reverb can give a vocal a good sense of space by adding ambience, but make sure you aren’t drenching the vocal in it, otherwise it will wash it out and make it unintelligible.
 For mixing rap vocals, I like to use

 Below is an audio example of what Neoverb Pro sounds like on some rap vocals (first dry, then with Neoverb Pro applied).

 In the end, the vocal is typically the central focus of hip-hop and rap tracks, so you want to make sure the vocal stays clean, clear, and in focus.

 4. Play with pitch and formant for a unique sound

 A cool way to draw attention to certain words and phrases, or to create variation where it previously didn’t exist, is to pitch-shift them.
 For example, if the vocals in the second verse rap the same line back to back three times, adding a pitch-drop to one of them might prevent it from seeming too repetitive.

-There is another rad special effect and it can be done with or without special plug-ins.
+There is another cool special effect and it can be done with or without special plug-ins.
 On the streets, it’s known as the “stutter edit.”
 It involves editing the vocal to make it sound like an obvious stutter or stammer.
 If this is done in rhythm with the song, it can sound very cool.
-As with all cool things, don’t overuse it.
-You don’t want to get a reputation as Ol’ Stevie Stutter-Edit.
+Check it out in action:

 No surprises here!
 The reverse effect achieves the sorcerous result of playing audio backwards.
 I personally find this is best applied to a low-volume layered vocal, reverb, or drum hits in intros, breakdowns, bridges, and outros.